“Off the Wall” Podcast

 Jessica L. Gibbs, CFP® [00:44:47] What about working with your siblings?
 Because I feel like on the one hand, if you’re an only child and you’re helping your aging parents, that comes with a lot of complications.
 It’s kind of all on you.
 But I think if you have siblings, that’s also a completely different dynamic.
 On the one hand, yes, maybe there is someone to help shoulder the load, but also you’re navigating a relationship with a sibling.
 You’re having to come to consensus with and make decisions.
 And I would imagine when it comes to end of life decisions, you have to work with your siblings to make sure everyone’s okay with, okay, we’re letting our parent go.
 Do you guys have advice on how to minimize conflict or share responsibilities?
 Because I know each of you have siblings.
 That’s why I’m asking this.

-Cathleen Phelps [00:45:29] I only have two siblings, and I am fortunate that I have a really good relationship with them.
+Cathleen Phelps [00:45:29] I only have two siblings and I am fortunate that I have a really good relationship with them.
 We’re all close.
 And when my dad was so ill trying to support him and my mom through that process and then my mom downsizing after he passed, we were pretty able to delineate clear areas of responsibility about who was going to do what.
 And I’m the local one.
-So, the immediate day to day stuff fell to me.
+So the immediate day to day stuff fell to me.
 My brothers owns a real estate company, so he helped with the sale of the house.
 My sister flew in and helped significantly with the clean out.
 There were just some clear lines that were kind of easy to draw that everybody was pretty happy with because it fit their location and their expertise.
 And if anyone needed help, we would make a change.
 And I’m fortunate that we had that relationship.
 So as much as you can be clear about who’s responsible for what, so nobody feels like they’re being taken advantage of or overloaded.
 We never had an issue with feeling like somebody didn’t care.
 And I’m very thankful for that.

-Cecelia Gilliam [00:46:34] I agree.
+Cecilia Gilliam [00:46:34] I agree.
 I have eight siblings.
 And to your point, Cathleen, there are those who are near mom and dad and the burden does fall on them to carry a fair bit.
 But then to your point, when they do pass, it’s amazing.
 All of my siblings loved our parents dearly, mom and dad.
 And yes, the ones who were here locally carried the burden.
-But when the other ones would come in from out of town, they’d be like, this is your weekend off.
+But when the other ones would come in from out of town, they’d be like, This is your weekend off.
 I want you to go get your nails done.
 Go have a good time.
 I got this.
 And then I had a brother who helped with the taxes.
 I never had to work on the taxes.
-I would just send all of that stuff to my brother, and he took care of it.
+I would just send all of that stuff to my brother and he took care of it.
 There is a sharing of responsibilities.
 And again, it just goes back to if you can share the responsibility and recognize who’s doing what and at what capacity, and if you can come in and help out, It’s tremendous.
 It’s a tremendous sense of support that I think your parents and loved ones, if they were alive, they would love to see that camaraderie.

-Cathleen Phelps [00:47:34].
-Having them be your support and not a hindrance is really critical.
+Cathleen Phelps [00:47:34] Having them be your support and not a hindrance is really critical.
 And again, I’m thankful that I have a relationship with my siblings that we could have that any kind of support that you can have for yourself during this time, even outside of family, somebody who’s not so involved in it, friends, book club, writing club, whatever it is you have for yourself, church going to be really helpful to you and your parents need their support system to outside of you.

 Jessica L. Gibbs, CFP® [00:48:07] That’s great advice and perspective.
 Thank you so much.
-Cathleen and Cecelia.
+Cathleen and Cecilia.

-Cecelia Gilliam [00:48:11] Thank you.
+Cecilia Gilliam [00:48:11] Thank you.

-Cathleen Phelps [00:48:11] Thanks For having us.
+Cecilia Gilliam [00:48:11] Thanks for having us.

 About Catherine F. Schott Murray: